-The United Hospital Fund’s Health Care Leadership Award recognizes extraordinary personal leadership to improve health and health care.
-This year UHF is pleased to present the award to Risa Lavizzo-Mourey, MD, president and CEO of the Robert Wood Johnson Foundation.
+In 2016, UHF was pleased to present the Health Care Leadership Award to Risa Lavizzo-Mourey, MD, president and CEO of the Robert Wood Johnson Foundation.

 It takes enormous vision, optimism, and courage to set a goal—much less announce it—of building a national “culture of health.”
 And it takes drive, strategic thinking, and an ability to inspire others to not only lay the groundwork for that kind of enterprise but also to move it forward—shifting perceptions and approaches, creating broad new partnerships, and bringing about measurable improvement.

 In her 13 years as the head of the Robert Wood Johnson Foundation—the nation’s largest philanthropy devoted solely to health—Risa Lavizzo-Mourey, MD, has demonstrated all those qualities and more, as she has pushed to redefine its work from that of “grant-making” to “effecting social change.”
 The first woman and first African American to lead the Foundation, Risa has spurred accomplishments that have placed her on numerous lists of the most influential health care leaders and most powerful women nationally and worldwide.